A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings

 \begin{proof} Assume $s=\bhv{\B}\circ h \in \ser{S}{\Sigma^*}$, where $\B=\wftaa$ is a \wfta with $|Q|=n$ and $h: \Sigma^* \rightarrow \tlg$ a tree homomorphism.
 We want to construct a \wafa $\A$ such that $\bhv{\A}=s$.

-If $h$ would be the generic homomorphism, we could define $\delta'(q,a)=\sum_{\overbar{p}\in Q^{r}} \delta_a(\overbar{p},q)$ and use the same proof as in the first direction.
+If $h$ is the generic homomorphism, we can define $\delta'(q,a)=\sum_{\overbar{p}\in Q^{r}} \delta_a(\overbar{p},q)$ and use the same proof as in the first direction.
 However, we want to prove this for arbitrary homomorphisms.
 To achieve this, we give some additional definitions.

 Under $h$, each letter becomes a tree.
 Nonetheless, we are not interested in the structure of $h(a)$, but want to handle it as if it is a ranked letter.
 Therefore, we use $h(a)\langle x_1\leftarrow(p_1,\ldots,p_{r})\rangle$ to disambiguate its $r=\ra(h(a))$ variables.
 Furthermore, we extend the family of transition functions $(\delta_k)_{0\leq k\leq\rank{\Gamma}}$ into a family $(\delta'_k)_{k\in \N}$ with $\delta'_k:T_{\Gamma}^{(k)}(\{x_1\})\rightarrow S^{Q^k\times Q}$.
 We use the same notations for $\delta'$ as for $\delta$ and define $\delta'_k$ recursively as follows.